fekaputra/shacl-plugin/README.md

 # protege-plugin-examples

 This repository contains all the necessary example code for developing a tab, view, or menu plug-in for the Protege Desktop ontology editor (versions 4.3 and higher).
-The Maven POM file in the top-level directory demonstrates one possibility for packaging plug-in code into an OSGi bundle, which is the expected format for Protege Desktop plug-ins.
+The Maven POM file in the top-level directory demonstrates one possible method for packaging plug-in code into the required OSGi bundle format.

 #### Prerequisites

-To compile and run the example code, you must have the following items installed:
+To build and run the example code, you must have the following items installed:

 + Apache's [Maven](http://maven.apache.org/index.html).
 + A tool for checking out a [Git](http://git-scm.com/) repository.